 Energy Usage in Industrial Processes

-Course ID M+V3048
+Module ID RED-04/ M+V3048

 Level Master

 Course Type Lecture and Seminar

 Hours per Week 4

 Credits 4

 Host Semester RED

-Examination Written Exam
+Examination Written Exam 90 minutes

-Module PDE-04 Energy Usage in Industrial Processes

 Location Campus Offenburg

 Prof Dr Peter Treffinger

 The students know the essential technologies for energy conversion and storage in industry.
 They know the boundary conditions for the collection of energy-related data industry.
 They are able to setup a monitoring platform and to perform a energy flow analysis.
 Based on the energy flow analysis, they can propose energy efficiency measures.